Funhouse Die Hard

 Enter Mapworld New Zealand.
 It turns out, they have one of his maps.
 A map of ‘the wizard’s interpretation of the upside down world, and the inside out universe.’
 Not only is New Zealand up top, but the other countries also have more…creative interpretations.

 You can read about his storied past, and how he became something of a tourist attraction in his own right.
-His criticisms of right-leaning politicians/agendas in the 80’s nearly got him arrested, but had the opposite effect of pushing him into fame.
+His gained fame for criticizing right-leaning politicians/agendas in the 80’s to the point it nearly got him arrested.
+This had the opposite effect of pushing him into fame.
 He started speaking openly in the city square for decades, criticizing politicians, company greed, cultural norms, and generally being a ‘free thinker’.
-Unfortunately, it appears the final straw was recently offending sensibilities of the left enough that he’s been removed from the city payroll as a tourism promoter.
-Fame is fickle, and it’s interesting to see how political tides and ruling party techniques have changed (or not changed).

 Parker solar probe touches Sun’s Corona